ryanduq/CodingNotes/UnrealEngine.md

 e.g. /Game/Maps/Lobby, /Game/Maps/GameStartupMap

+## File created in VS is ignored and not found by other files
+Need to make sure the new file was added to /Source/ folder and NOT /Intermediate/

 ## Need to roll back an altered and unsaved asset?
 Right click asset -> Asset Actions -> Reload